vinisantoro/vinisantoro/README.md

 ### I'm a cloud engineer at Oracle, passionate about consuming and collaborating with Oracle Cloud, VMware, programming and technology content!

 - 📍 I'm from São Paulo (Brasil)
-- 💻 15+ Years Experience in IT Infrastructure
+- 💻 17+ Years Experience in IT Infrastructure
-- 👨‍💻 Oracle Cloud VMware Solution Enthusiast & Volunteer
+- 👨‍💻 Oracle Cloud VMware Solution Enthusiast & Speaker
 - 🎙Podcast addict

 ### 🤝 Connect with me: